FAST Funders 20

 Get story ideas and self-care tips from this double-duty webinar

 Today’s students are struggling with separation from their social circles, the loss of important celebrations like graduation and prom, and, in many cases, life-and-death issues such as an inability to escape a turbulent home life.
-They’re also digital natives accustomed to socializing online who, in many cases, have used their time to create delightful moments of humor and hope.
-The journalists covering them face the same kinds of social challenges and opportunities – dealing with isolation as well as an economic crisis as news outlets institute pay cuts, furloughs and even layoffs.
+They’re also digital natives accustomed to socializing online and, in many cases, have used their time to create delightful moments of humor and hope.

 Express Webinar: How to Get Your Freelance Education Stories Published